System-Wide Accessibility Improvements

 - The severity of existing barriers

-Different needs may emerge over time, and some of the priorities we’ve set through PATI may change—but our commitment to a fully accessible system will not.
+Different needs may emerge over time, and some priorities we’ve set through PATI may change, but our commitment to a fully accessible system will not.

 Mode-Specific Plans

-The current state of accessibility varies from mode to mode, and so do our plans to achieve 100% accessibility on each.
+The current state of accessibility varies across our transit modes, as do our plans to achieve 100% accessibility in all our transit stops, stations, and services.

 Bus Stops

-There are 7,690 MBTA bus stops, and 12% have two or more significant barriers to access.
+We have 7,690 MBTA bus stops, and approximately 10% of them have two or more significant barriers to access.

-- 20% have less than 4-foot-wide sidewalk for the length of a bus stop
+- 20% had sidewalks narrower than four feet wide for the full length of the stop

-- 6% have a sidewalk narrower than 36 inches
+- 6% had sidewalks narrower than 36 inches

-- 18% have a landing pad too narrow for a bus ramp to easily deploy
+- 18% had landing pads too narrow to allow a bus ramp to easily deploy

-- 14% are located near a crossing with a missing curb ramp
+- 14% were located near crossings with missing curb ramps

-To identify priorities for each stop, we grouped them into 4 categories:
+To identify priorities for each stop, we grouped them into four categories:

-- Critical (3%): These stops were fundamentally inaccessible, with no curb ramp or way to or from the stop.
-Customers using wheeled mobility would have no choice but to board or exit from the street.
+- Critical (3%): These stops were fundamentally inaccessible, with no curb ramp or access to or from the stop—riders using wheeled mobility devices had no choice but to board or exit from the street

-- High priority (9%): These stops had 2 or more significant access barriers (anywhere within or between the stop and the nearest crossing).
+- High priority (9%): These stops had two or more significant access barriers within or between the stop and the nearest crossing

-- Medium priority (75%): These stops had 1 significant access barrier.
+- Medium priority (75%): These stops had one significant access barrier

 Please note that if any obstacles are present at a bus stop, our operators are trained to stop the bus at a nearby accessible location.

-- Additional stops will undergo ongoing review as other infrastructure upgrades move forward—accessibility improvements are just one of the many components of the Better Bus Project.
+- Additional stops will undergo continuous review as other infrastructure upgrades move forward.
+Accessibility improvements are one of the many components of the Better Bus Project.

 It’s important to note that the vast majority of MBTA bus stops are located on municipal or privately owned sidewalks.
 That’s why our plan also includes sharing the data we’ve collected with cities and towns, so they can help remove remaining access barriers from stops across the network.